Hawaii Department of Public Safety: Private prisons

 In 1995 the State of Hawaii began contracting with prisons outside of Hawaii to house prisoners from Hawaii.
 The criteria for sending inmates to private prisons on the mainland include a minimum sentence of 24 months, a lack of pending criminal cases in Hawaii, and a lack of major health and medical issues.
 Attorney Daphne Barbee said that she had clients with cases pending who were sent to the mainland anyway.
-According to Kevin Dayton of the Honolulu Advertiser, some inmates prefer to stay on the mainland for superior educational programs, drug treatment programs, and other programs that a prisoner would complete before he or she is considered for parole.
+According to Kevin Dayton of the Honolulu Advertiser, some inmates prefer to stay on the mainland for superior educational programs, drug treatment programs, and other programs that a prisoner would complete before being considered for parole.
 Other prisoners, particularly those with young children and families, prefer to stay in Hawaii.

 The Mainland Section initially contracted with three facilities, one in Kentucky and two in Arizona, to house prisoners sentenced in Hawaii.

 The Kentucky prison, Otter Creek Correctional Center, was a designated women's prison run by Corrections Corporation of America.
 After numerous reports of prison staff sexually abusing inmates, Hawaii brought its prisoners home from the facility in August 2009.
 CCA closed the facility in 2013.

 The state also removed its prisoners from CCA's Red Rock Correctional Center in Arizona in 2014.

 About 1,900 male Hawaii state inmates are held at CCA's Saguaro Correctional Center in Eloy, Arizona.
 This represents the majority of Hawaii's male inmate population.